Church of Tuvalu: History

 Christianity first came to Tuvalu in 1861 when Elekana, a deacon of a Congregational church in Manihiki, Cook Islands became caught in a storm and drifted for eight weeks before landing at Nukulaelae.
-Elekana began proselytising Christianity.
+Elekana began evangelizing Christianity.
 He was trained at Malua Theological College, a London Missionary Society school in Samoa, before beginning his work in establishing the Church of Tuvalu.
-In 1865, the Reverend Archibald Wright Murray of the London Missionary Society (LMS) – a Protestant congregationalist missionary society – arrived as the first European missionary where he too proselytized among the inhabitants of Tuvalu.
+In 1865, the Reverend Archibald Wright Murray of the London Missionary Society (LMS) – a Protestant congregationalist missionary society – arrived as the first European missionary where he too evangelized among the inhabitants of Tuvalu.
 Murray was followed by the Reverend Samuel James Whitmee in 1870.

 The first pastors were: Ioane at Nukulaelae and Nanumanga (1865–88); Kirisome at Nui (1865–99); Tapumanaia Kitiona at Niutao (1865); Tema at Funafuti (1870–89); Jeremia at Vaitupu (1880–95); In 1896 the pastor on Funafuti was Simona.
 The ministers of what became the Church of Tuvalu were predominantly Samoans who graduated from Malua Theological College, and who influenced the development of the Tuvaluan language and the music of Tuvalu.

 The LMS Church in the Ellice Islands remained part of the Samoan LMS Church’s congregational system until 1958, and was administered (together with Tokelau and the Gilbert Islands, under the title, the Northwest Outstations of the Samoan Mission.
 In 1958, the LMS Church in the Ellice Islands became self-governing.
 Ellice Islander ministers were trained at Mälua, the LMS College in Western Samoa.
 The Samoan language Bible was used until 1978 when a Tuvaluan-language New Testament was published.

 In 1969, the ETK acquired its independence from the LMS, since which time it has sent some missionaries to serve Tuvaluan migrants in Fiji, New Zealand, Hawaii, Australia, and the Marshall Islands.